moby/buildkit/frontend/dockerfile/docs/reference.md

 COPY --from=build /hello /
 ```

-You can also copy files directly from other images.
-The following example
+You can also copy files directly from named contexts (specified with
+`--build-context <name>=<source>`) or images.
+The following example copies an
-copies an `nginx.conf` file from the official Nginx image.
+`nginx.conf` file from the official Nginx image.

 ```dockerfile
 COPY --from=nginx:latest /etc/nginx/nginx.conf /nginx.conf